Acceptance-Based Behavior Therapy

 Included in broader ACT/acceptance-based meta-analyses; specific GAD evidence base robust

-ABBT deserves recognition as a distinct approach because it developed independently with its own RCT program specifically targeting GAD, which has historically been one of the more difficult anxiety disorders to treat.
-Roemer and Orsillo's work has influenced the broader acceptance-based CBT field.
+ABBT is listed separately from ACT because it was built for a single target, generalized anxiety disorder, and carries its own RCT program for it.
+GAD has historically been one of the more difficult anxiety disorders to treat, and Borkovec's finding that worry functions as avoidance of more distressing internal experience is the specific problem ABBT is engineered around.
 The explicit focus on valued living as an antidote to worry-driven avoidance is clinically distinctive.
 Worth knowing separately from ACT for clinicians who primarily treat anxiety disorders.

 Conditions